Integrating curation into scientific publishing to train AI models: Introduction

-To facilitate access for researchers to SourceData-NLP, we provide the source code to raw data\footnote{https://github.com/source-data/soda-data}, machine learning-ready data\footnote{https://huggingface.co/datasets/EMBO/SourceData}, and the trained models\footnote{https://github.com/source-data/soda-model}.
+The field of biocuration has made significant efforts to assemble large annotated datasets \citep[e.g.,][]{perera,zhao20-biomedical-curation,bigbio}.
+However, such datasets remain relatively small and specialized.
+Moreover, biological datasets curated have traditionally focused on abstracts or selected sentences out of the article general context.
+However, in the life sciences, the experimental results are mainly presented in figures, with captions providing detailed natural language technical descriptions of the respective experiments~\citep{Li2021UtilizingIA}.
+As such, figures are the foundation from which the evidence supporting the claims of a paper are presented.
+Thus, the curation of data contained within figures and figure captions is critical for downstream utilization, including information retrieval and secondary analyses.

+Here we present a first-of-its-kind large multimodal dataset, SourceData-NLP, that is constructed by embedding the curation of scientific figures into the academic publishing process.
+The dataset pairs the images of figure panels with their respective caption segments.
+The caption text is annotated based on the SourceData entity tagging framework~\citep{sourcedata}, including feedback from the original authors.
+The entities extracted represent biological objects across various scales of biological organization -- from small molecules to species -- making the dataset multi-scale in nature.

+A unique feature of SourceData-NLP is its ability to capture the essence of the design of perturbation-based experiments by distinguishing between entities that are the objects of the reported measurements and those that are the targets of experimental interventions.
+This distinction is crucial for understanding whether a causal hypothesis has been tested in the experiments, setting SourceData-NLP apart from other datasets.

+The resulting dataset, SourceData-NLP, provides an integrated, searchable, and ready-to-use database for secondary analyses and tool development.
+To highlight the utility of SourceData-NLP, we conduct a systematic analysis of the performance of the two best-performing transformers-based~\citep{transformers} models for biomedical NER (BioLinkBERT,~\citealp{biolinkbert}; PubmedBERT,~\citealp{pubmedbert}).
+Additionally, we demonstrate the utility of our dataset to build object detection-based figure segmentation models that separate scientific figures into their constituent panels and match them to their corresponding part of the figure caption.
+To facilitate access for researchers to SourceData-NLP, we provide the source code to raw data* in XML and graph database (neo4j) formats\footnote{https://github.com/source-data/soda-data}, machine-learning pre-tokenized data\footnote{https://huggingface.co/datasets/EMBO/SourceData}, the trained models\footnote{https://github.com/source-data/soda-model}, and the multimodal data and models \footnote{https://github.com/source-data/soda\_image\_segmentation}.